Do You Hear Noises In Your Roof?

 Irritation from bird mite bites can be alleviated with creams.
 Severe reactions may have to be treated, like other allergic conditions, with antihistamines.
 Unless steps are taken to control the mite infestation, symptoms resulting from bird mite bite will continue.

-An insecticidal spray can be applied to eradicate mites inside houses, but treatment of rooms without removal of nests in roof cavities will not stop mites from returning.
+An insecticidal spray can be applied to eradicate mites inside houses, but the treatment of rooms without removal of nests in roof cavities will not stop mites from returning.
 Broken tiles or timber, allowing access to roof cavities, should be repaired and all potential entry points to the eaves and roof cavity blocked.
 Roosting and nesting sites on window ledges should be cleared and made unsuitable for future bird use.
-A member of our friendly team at Possum Busters can assist and carry out all work required.
+A member of our friendly team at Possum Plus can assist and carry out all work required.